 Finding Work While You Wait

-The SSD appeals process is complex and can be lengthy.
+The Social Security Disability appeals process is complex and can be lengthy.
 Typically, your hearing date will be scheduled for nine months to one year after you have filed your appeal.
 Because of this time frame, we encourage our clients to find some sort of part-time work if it is reasonable considering their condition.
-If you work limited hours, you can still receive SSD benefits.
+If you work limited hours, you can still receive Social Security Disability benefits.

 There Is Hope After Denial Of Your Claim

-Our knowledgeable and effective attorneys can help you appeal a Social Security Disability denial claim with efficiency and effectiveness.
-To schedule a free initial consultation, email us or call us at 215-310-0001 or toll free at 877-794-2396.
-We handle all cases on a contingency basis, meaning that we collect attorney's fees only if you receive compensation in your case.
+Here at Krasno Krasno & Owundinjo, our knowledgeable and effective attorneys can help you appeal a Social Security Disability denial claim with efficiency and effectiveness.
+To schedule a free initial consultation or to speak to one of our highly qualified attorneys, email us or call us at 215-310-0001 or toll-free at 877-794-2396.
+We handle all cases on a contingency basis, meaning that we collect attorney’s fees only if you receive compensation in your case.